-Markets Descriptive Statistics
+2 Markets Descriptive Statistics

-Since not all schools in the country are considered in the markets, it is important to show which subset of the population they represent and why they are chosen.
-Table 3 shows the total number of elementary schools in the country (that teach 1st grade), along with their enrollment.
-When it is restricted to urban schools, it can be seen that, although the number of schools decreases to 50% of the total, in terms of enrollment urban schools still represent around 88%.
-When we focus on schools in the 74 markets, we are considering an important share of urban enrollment, reaching roughly 90%.
-Overall, enrollment in the markets considered represents over 75% of total enrollment.
+Since not all schools in Chile are considered in the markets, it is important to show which subset of the population they represent and why they are chosen.
+Table 3 shows the total number of elementary schools in the country (that teach first grade), along with their enrollment.
+When restricted to urban schools, it can be seen that, although the number of schools decreases to 50% of the total, urban schools still represent around 88% of total enrollment.
+When we focus on schools in the 74 selected markets, we retain an important share of urban enrollment, reaching roughly 90%.
+Overall, enrollment in the markets considered represents more than 75% of total enrollment.
+To show this subset of schools is representative of urban elementary schools, Table 4 presents some descriptive statistics comparing both sets.
+Throughout the period considered they remain very similar in terms of first-grade class size, SEP adoption, private participation and average quality.